Code-Institute-Submissions/dog-friendly-trails/README.md

 - This consists of 3 highlighted trails that are presented in 3 columns.
 - These columns stack on smaller devices.
 - Each column has a featured trail with details about that trail including a youtube video and a link to to an external site.
+- Each column has a different background colour to clearly show that each trail is a seperate entity.

 ![](assets/images/trails.png)
 <br><br>